nus-cs2103-AY2021S2/ip/docs/README.md

 3. Event tasks (Used to reserve certain timings like a calendar app)

 ### Prioritise tasks
 You can prioritise tasks with numbers 1, 2 and 3 in increasing order of priority.
+Useful for sorting too!

 ### Delete tasks
 If you feel that keeping them on the list is not necessary, Meme Man will delete them for you.